Marijuana Regulations in Maryland

 Federal Laws on Cannabis

 Cannabis remains a Controlled Substance under Federal Law.
-Thus, its possession and use are currently illegal under Federal law.
+Thus, its possession and use are currently illegal under federal law.

 Obtaining medical cannabis does not exempt a qualifying patient or caregiver from prosecution and penalties imposed by Federal law, including possessing, transporting, or using medical cannabis on any federal property.
 These properties include but are not limited to: federal buildings and courthouses, federal parks, federal highways, and federal military bases.
 It is your responsibility as a patient/caregiver to know the locations under federal jurisdiction.

 Always seek the advice of your attorney before purchasing, possessing or using cannabis and regarding the resulting risks and penalties that may be imposed by the federal government.
-The information and materials provided to you by PharmaCann should not be used as a substitute for the information and knowledge that your attorney should provide to you.
+The information and materials provided to you by Verilife should not be used as a substitute for the information and knowledge that your attorney should provide to you.